GoldenbergLab/lab-helper-codes/guides/aws/s3-tasks/README.md

    - Select for "Record type" either **A** or **AAAA**, or whichever of these two you have not yet done.
 6. Finally, click **Create records**.

-## Downloading task data

-Outline: You can only download one file at a time on S3 console.
-So you need to install the aws client in order to effectively download more stuff

 ## Specific task variations